Hamptons Style Interior Design - Inspiration for Your Home

 -

-Consider adding shaker-style cabinetry or paneled walls to nod to classic hamptons homes.
-These subtle architectural details lend depth and interest without overpowering the light, breezy feel.
-Painting them in crisp white or soft grey keeps the look tailored and clean.
+Consider shaker-style cabinetry or paneled walls to incorporate the look.
+These subtle architectural details lend depth and interest without taking away from the light, breezy feel.
+Painting them in a crisp white or soft grey will also keep the look tailored and clean.

 -